-usage: ksconf xml-1 format [-h] [indent INDENT] [quiet] FILE [FILE] Normalize and apply consistent XML indentation and CDATA usage for XML dashboards and navigation files.
-Technically this could be used on anyXML file, but certain element names specific to Splunk's simple XML dashboards →are handled specially, and therefore could result in unusable results.
-The expected indentation level is guessed based on the first element →indentation, but can be explicitly set if not detectable. positional argument ts: FILE One or more XML files to check.
-If '-' is given, then a list of files is read from standard input options: -h,help show this help message and exit indent INDENT ⇔cannot Number of spaces.
-This is only used if indentation quiet, -q be guessed from the existing file.
-Reduce the volume of output.
+usage: ksconf xml- format [-h] [indent INDENT] [quiet] FILE [FILE] Normalize and apply consistent XML indentation and CDATA usage for XML Nashboards and navigation files.
+Technically this could be used on any →XML file, but certain ⇔are element names specific to Splunk's simple XML dashboards handled specially, and therefore could result in unusable results.
+The expected indentation level is guessed based on the first element →indentation, but can be explicitly set if not detectable. positional argumen ts: FILE One or more XML files to check.
+If '-' is given, then a list of files is read from standard input options: show this help message and exit Number of spaces.
+This is only used if indentation be guessed from the existing file. quiet, -q Reduce the volume of output.